phillipjohnston/tagnostic/README.md

 ## Installation

-None as long as you're on a system that comes with Perl (this means almost all Unix-like systems including Windows with git bash etc.) Simly download and run.
+For Tagnostic itself: none as long as you're on a system that comes with Perl (this means almost all Unix-like systems including Windows with git bash etc.) Download and run `tagnostic.pl`.

-All the difficult bits this script might do are outsourced to the _agent script_ which you will have to write yourself in whichever way you want.
+However, your implementation of the _agent script_ might have additional requirements, but that's on you.
+I recommend making it a shell script using Simon Willison's `llm` CLI tool because that's a really quick way to get started.
+But you can write the agent script any way you want, including generating your own embeddings.

 ## Usage